sanniraj72/golang/README.md

 **11.** If we delete any pod, then a new pod will come up as we have defined a ReplicationController.
         You can try this with this command ```kubectl delete pods <pod>``` If you give the above command then the particular pod will be deleted.
-But in place of that pod 1 new pod will come         up.
+But in place of that pod, 1 new pod will come         up.
 That you can verify using ```kubectl get pods``` command.